ShizukaDonaghue/happy-beans/TESTING.md

 ## Lighthouse
 Lighthouse in [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used to test accessibility and performance.
-Please see the results below for each page (desktop and mobile).
+Please see the results below for each page.

 <details>
   <summary>Home Page</summary>